dittto/age/README.md

 - [rooms.yaml](documentation/config/rooms.yaml.md)
 - [start_menu.yaml](documentation/config/start_menu.yaml.md)

 With most plugins created, and in the main config directory, there is an additional `_helper.yaml` file.
-These are covered below in the config generator section.
+These are covered below in **The config generator** section.

 ## Plugins